MeeFoundation/docs/Concepts.md

 A privacy agent is a minimalist, occasional use application that manages a Personal Digital Twin of the user's self and its expression in different contexts.
 It preserves the user's privacy when they are interacting with Mee-compatible apps and websites that have licensed the user's data according to the terms of the Mee Human Information License.

 Although a privacy agent is an interactive application, it operates mostly in the background, sharing and managing human information about the user with Mee-compatible apps according to the user's information sharing preferences and under the terms of the Human Information License.
-The user's information can be used for many purposes.
-These include: simplifying sign-in/sign-up, to providing contact information, payment methods, as well as sharing preferences, interests, etc.  which apps can use to provide personalization, recommendations, and tailored offers.
+This shared information can be used for many purposes.
+These include: simplifying sign-in/sign-up, to providing contact information, payment methods, as well as sharing preferences, interests, etc. that apps can use to provide personalization, recommendations, and tailored offers.

 ### Privacy Agent - self and contexts